torkelicious/nexus-no-wait-pp/README.md

 # Nexus No Wait ++

-I have rewritten & modified "StrangeT"s Nexus No Wait script with a few extra features, this includes automatically closing a tab once download has started, and notifing the user via a Javascript alet if the download has failed, or other error.
+I have rewritten & modified "StrangeT"s Nexus No Wait script with a few extra features, this includes automatically closing a tab once download has started, and notifing the user via a Javascript alert if the download has failed, or other error.

 With this script you can automatically download any files from NexusMods.com without wait.
 This support Manual/Vortex/MO2/NMM downloads.